How to Get Your RN Degree

 Aspiring RNs should be critical thinkers and excellent communicators.
 Because they spend long periods on their feet and are called upon to lift patients, candidates should be in good health and physically fit.
 Emotional stability, compassion and patience will help them to work effectively with challenging patients and family members.
 Finally, future RNs should be team players who will enjoy collaborating with nursing colleagues and other healthcare professionals.

 Experienced RNs are often promoted to supervisory or administrative roles.
 Some seek certification as advanced practice nurses (APRNs) in order to specialize in a field of interest or take on greater responsibility for patient care.
 Nurses with doctoral degrees often move into research positions or teach at the university level.

 If you would like to gain the necessary education to become a registered nurse, we highly recommend that you check out our free School Finder Tool located HERE.

-The Bureau of Labor Statistics Occupational Outlook Handbook reports that the median salary for registered nurses was $64,690 in May 2010.
-The lowest-paid 10% received less than $44,000 while the top 10% earned over $95,000.
-Salaries varied by region, workplace, role and experience level.
-Nurses working in inpatient hospitals tended to command the highest salaries.
+The Bureau of Labor Statistics reports that the overall median salary for registered nurses is $66,640.
+The lowest-paid 10% receive an average of $45,880, while the top 10% earn an average of $98,880.
+Salaries vary by region, workplace, role and experience level.
+Nurses working in inpatient hospitals tend to command the highest salaries.
 Earnings generally increase with education, experience and supervisory responsibility.